 There’s other technical gear here, too: a section of an iconic radar golf ball shield, intricate electronic valves, the cockpit of a Jaguar ground-attack craft, and an (allegedly) disarmed Bristol Bloodhound surface-to-air missile.
 All this and experts are on hand too, who’ll explain what stood between the Nazis and Great Britain.

 Find out about the best educational days out for children

 Telescope Outbuilding at Space Guard Centre, photo by SA Mathieson

-Others have had bigger impacts: the 2013 meteorite over Chelyabinsk that injured 1,600 people and the 1908 Tunguska event in Siberia that leveled hundreds of square kilometres of forest.
+Others have had bigger impacts, such as the 2013 meteorite over Chelyabinsk that injured 1,600 people, and the 1908 Tunguska event in Siberia that leveled hundreds of square kilometres of forest.

 Bletchley Park, photo by Gavin Clarke

 Think Bletchley Park and you’ll think World-War II code breaking and Alan Turing.
 That’s because the encrypted communications used by the Luftwaffe, containing thousands of messages about flight operations and targets, had been hacked by code-breakers of Bletchley Park, just outside Milton Keynes.

 Bletchley sifted through 20,000 Axis messages to reveal crucial details on German air force deployments during the Battle of Britain and the location of the killer battleship the Bismarck, which was sunk after a Royal Navy operation.